-This guide is based on standards, amendments and interpretations (broadly referred to in this guide as 'standards') that have been issued as at 31 August 2020 and that are required to be applied by an entity with an annual reporting period beginning on 1 January 2020 ('currently effective requirements').
-The early adoption of standards that are effective for annual periods beginning after 1 January 2020 ('forthcoming requirements') has not been illustrated.
+This guide is based on accounting standards, amendments and interpretations (broadly referred to in this guide as Accounting Standards) that have been issued by the IASB as at 31 August 2023 and that are required to be applied by an entity with an annual reporting period beginning on 1 January 2023 ('currently effective requirements').
+The early adoption of accounting standards that are effective for annual periods beginning after 1 January 2023 ('forthcoming requirements') has not been illustrated.

-This guide does not illustrate the requirements of IFRS 1 First-time Adoption of International Financial Reporting Standards, IFRS 4 Insurance Contracts, IFRS 6 Exploration for and Evaluation of Mineral Resources, IFRS 14 Regulatory Deferral Accounts, IAS 26 Accounting and Reporting by Retirement Benefit Plans, IAS 27 Separate Financial Statements, IAS 29 Financial Reporting in Hyperinflationary Economies and IAS 34 Interim Financial Reporting.
-IAS 34 requirements are illustrated in our Guide to condensed interim financial statements - Illustrative disclosures.
+This guide does not illustrate the requirements of IFRS 1 First-time Adoption of International Financial Reporting Standards, IFRS 17 Insurance Contracts, IFRS 6 Exploration for and Evaluation of Mineral Resources, IFRS 14 Regulatory Deferral Accounts, IAS 26 Accounting and Reporting by Retirement Benefit Plans, IAS 27 Separate Financial Statements, IAS 29 Financial Reporting in Hyperinflationary Economies and IAS 34 Interim Financial Reporting.
+IAS 34 requirements are illustrated in our Guide to condensed interim financial statements - Illustrative disclosures (June 2023).

-In addition, the standards and their interpretation change over time.
+In addition, accounting standards and their interpretation change over time.
 Accordingly, this guide should not be used as a substitute for referring to their requirements and other relevant interpretative guidance.

 Preparers should also consider applicable legal and regulatory requirements.
-This guide does not consider the requirements of any particular jurisdiction - e.g. IFRS Standards do not require the preparation of separate financial statements for the parent entity but laws in certain jurisdictions may require preparation of separate financial statements.
+This guide does not consider the requirements of any particular jurisdiction - e.g. IFRS Accounting Standards do not require the preparation of separate financial statements for the parent entity but laws in certain jurisdictions may require preparation of separate financial statements.
 This guide illustrates only consolidated financial statements and does not illustrate separate financial statements.